SIGN UP FOR OUR NEWSLETTER TODAY

-Whale watching - Québec is home to around 13 species of large marine mammals that can be seen on the St. Lawrence River from May to October.
+Whale watching - Québec is home to 13 species of large marine mammals that can be seen on the St. Lawrence River from May to October.
 You can spot humpbacks, dolphins and seals, to name a few!
-One species, the Beluga whale, is classified as endangered and spends the whole year in the St Lawrence River.
-Take a ride in a boat to spot these majestic creatures in the St Lawrence River.
+One rare species, the Beluga whale, spends the whole year in the St. Lawrence River.
+Take a ride on one of the largest river in North America.
 Excursions usually leave daily and are available from the regions of Charlevoix, Côte Nord, Saguenay-Lac-St-Jean, Bas-St-Laurent and Gaspésie.

 Baby seal watching in Îles de la Madeleine – In late February to early March each year, around 250,000 harp seals migrate from Greenland to the Gulf of St. Lawrence to give birth to their pups on the ice floes surrounding the Îles de la Madeleine.
-For centuries the pups have been hunted for their immaculate white pelts, but today baby harp seals are protected, and for several weeks each year you can participate in a seal-watching excursions to observe the whitecoats up close.
-Round trips between Quebec City and the Magdalen Islands are offered between February and March for visitors wishing to observe these unique creatures in their natural habitat.
+Today these baby harp seals are protected, and for several weeks each year you can participate in a seal-watching excursions to observe the whitecoats up close.
+Round trips between Québec City and the Îles de la Madeleine are offered between February and March for visitors wishing to observe these unique creatures in their natural habitat.
 Visitors will be taken by helicopter to the ice, where they can observe the seals at a close range for a short period of time.
 During the excursions great care is taken to ensure that the seals are not disturbed by the presence of visitors.
 Excursions usually last for three hours and protective winter gear is often supplied.

 Spend the day outdoors and discover Québec’s rivers and waterways.
-Kayaking is available in a variety of locations all offering different types of kayaking, Kayak Safari lets you explore the ecosystems of the Lake or try your hand at White Water kayaking in the Laurentide’s for beginners.
+Kayaking is available in a variety of locations all offering different types of kayaking, Kayak Safari lets you explore the ecosystems of the Lake or try your hand at White Water kayaking in the Laurentians for beginners.
 Experienced guides will teach you manoeuvres, techniques and skills you will need to have a fun day out with the kids, or you can go on a self-guided tour and take a picnic to enjoy on the riverbank.
 Excursions can be a few hours to a full weekend and run from April through to September.
 If you are true daredevil you can even race on a Canoe in Québec City and join the thrill seekers sport of Ice Canoeing, only found in this part of the world!

 Take a Sea Plane ride over Québec’s stunning landscapes

-Take a scenic flight through Québec Authentique on a Sea Plane with Hydration Aviation.
-These excursions, varying from 30-75 minutes are a once in a lifetime experience for the whole family to enjoy and a fantastic way to view Canada’s vast forests and lakes from the air.
+Take a scenic flight through the regions of Lanaudière and Mauricie, on a sea plane with Hydration Aviation.
+These excursions, varying from 30-75 minutes are a once in a lifetime experience for the whole family to enjoy and a fantastic way to view Canada’s exceptional forests and lakes from the air.
 The experienced pilots will talk to you about the areas you are flying over, such as La Mauricie National Park, Lac Sacacomie, the wildlife reserve and the St Mauricie River.

-As you may know, Quebec is the world’s largest producer of maple syrup.
-Visitors are invited to follow the journey of how tapping for maple water was originally an Amerindian custom through to the seasonal ritual it is today at sugar shacks across Quebec who are responsible for the province’s thriving maple syrup industry.
-The Maple Delights museum-come-bistro in Montréal and Québec City offers visitors the chance to taste delicious maple products as well as to learn more about maple syrup at the Maple History Museums.
-Maple Delights offer beverages, chocolates, desserts, pastries and sorbets such as hot maple-flavoured milk and maple verrines.
-Admission to the Maple History Museums are free and visitors can discover the origins of maple syrup including how the sap was traditionally harvested.
+As you may know, Québec is the world’s largest producer of maple syrup.
+Visitors are invited to follow the journey of how tapping for maple water was originally an indigenous custom through to the seasonal ritual it is today at sugar shacks across Québec who are responsible for the province’s thriving maple syrup industry.
+The Maple Delights museum-come-bistro in Montréal and Québec City offers visitors the chance to taste delicious maple products as experience Maple Taffy rolling where you roll maple into a delicious icy lolly.

 Toronto’s diversity means there's something for everyone, for the sports fan there's the Toronto Maples Leafs NHL team, the Toronto Blue Jay baseball team and the Toronto Raptors.
 The Rogers Centre, which is home to the Blue Jays, also holds many concerts featuring world famous music stars.